NanoMapper/NanoMapper/README.md

 ## Testing / DI compatibility

-The default `ApplyTo(...)` method uses the global mapper instance.
+The default `ApplyTo(...)` method uses the global container instance.

 In times when it is necessary to avoid using static constructs, such as during testing or integrating with systems that rely on dependency injection / IoC containers, we can create a new `IMapper` instance and pass that to the `ApplyTo(...)` method instead:

-    // Create a new IMapper instance
+    // Create a new container instance
-    var mapper = Mapper.CreateMapper();
+    var container = Mappings.CreateContainer();

     // Configure some mappings
-    mapper.Configure<SourceType, TargetType>(map => { ... });
+    container.Configure<SourceType, TargetType>(map => { ... });

-    // Use the mapper
+    // Use the container
-    source.ApplyTo(target, mapper);
+    source.ApplyTo(target, container);

-Instance mappers do not access the global cache by default.
+Instance containers do not access the global cache by default.
-In order to utilise any globally defined mappings we need to set the mapper's `EnableGlobalMappings` property to `true`.
+In order to utilise any globally defined mappings we need to set the container's `EnableGlobalMappings` property to `true`.

-In doing so the mapper will check the global cache for existing mapping configurations and apply them first before any instance or overriding mappings.
+In doing so the container will check the global cache for existing mapping configurations and apply them first before any instance or overriding mappings.

-    // Create a new Mapper instance
+    // Create a new container instance
-    var mapper = new Mapper {
+    var container = Mappings.CreateContainer(enableGlobalMappings: true);

-      // Allow the Mapper to call into the global cache
-      EnableGlobalMappings = true
-    };

     // Configure some mappings
-    mapper.Configure<SourceType, TargetType>(map => { ... });
+    container.Configure<SourceType, TargetType>(map => { ... });

-    // Use the mapper
+    // Use the container
-    source.ApplyTo(target, mapper);
+    source.ApplyTo(target, container);

 <hr />